Skip Ribbon Commands

 4. Stay committed to continuing treatment while they breastfeed.

-We also recommend that parents living with HIV speak to their healthcare professionals to learn the risks and benefits of breastfeeding.
-This knowledge will help them decide what will work best for them when feeding their baby.
+We also recommend that parents living with HIV talk with their health care team about the risks and benefits of breastfeeding.
+This will help them decide what will work best for them when feeding their baby.

 More information